Frequently Asked Questions

 5. What Are My Options Under the Settlement?

-Settlement Class Members have the following three options:
+Settlement Class Members were given the following three options:

 Back To Top

-6. What Happens If I Request Exclusion Out (Opt-Out) of the Settlement?
+6. What Happens If I Requested Exclusion from the Settlement (Opted Out)?

-If you do not wish to participate in the Settlement of this Class Action, you can request exclusion from the Settlement Classes.
-If you choose to be excluded, you will (1) not share in the benefits of the Settlement; and (2) not be bound by any order or judgment made by the Court in relation to this Settlement.
-If you request exclusion, you will have the right to pursue individually, at your own expense, any claim you may have against Progressive.
+If you requested to be excluded from the Settlement Classes, you (1) are not eligible for payment in this Settlement; (2) are not bound by any order or judgment made by the Court in relation to this Settlement; and (3) have the right to pursue individually, at your own expense, any claim you may have against Progressive.

 Back To Top